NAL-i5K/genomics-workspace/sphinx_doc/user_guide.rst

 * setup an admin account

   * Use ``python manage.py createsuperuser``.
-  * Follow the instruction shown on your terminal, then browse and login to the admin of genomics-workspace.
+  * Follow the instructions shown on your terminal, then browse and login to the admin page of genomics-workspace.
 Usually, the admin page should be at ``http://127.0.0.1:8000/admin/``.
   * If you already have an admin account, use ``python manage.py runserver`` and then browse and login to genomics-workspace.

 * Create these directories if you don’t have them